Cart

 • Conflicts with moral standards or public order

-What rights do owners gain by registering a trademark?
+What rights do owners gain by registering a trademark in South Korea?

 Yes.
 Owners of a registered trademark in this area have these rights: